-The new equations are based on 15 stations in Maryland and 9 stations in Delaware with drainage area (DA) ranging from 2.27 to 112.20 square miles, basin relief (BR) ranging from 5.1 to 43.5 feet, and percent A soils ( $S_A$ ) ranging from 0.0 to 49.4 percent.
-Basin relief is not statistically significant for discharges less than the 5-yr event but is included in the equations for consistency.
+The following equations are based on 28 stations in Maryland and Delaware with drainage area (DA) ranging from 0.91 to 113.7 square miles, percent A soils ( $S_A$ ) ranging from 0.0 to 78.8 percent, and land slope (LSLOPE) ranging from 0.00250 to 0.0160 ft/ft.
+All variables are statistically significant at the 5-percent level of significance except LSLOPE for flood discharges less than the 5-year event but LSLOPE is included in the regression equations for consistency.
+The equations, standard error of estimate in percent, and equivalent years of record are as follows: